Hahn-Schickard/STAG-Information-Model/docs/code_documentation/5_handling_exceptions.md

 ## Throwing Exceptions

-All **Technology Adapter Interface** implementations are expected to throw a [`std::runtime_error`](https://en.cppreference.com/w/cpp/error/runtime_error) or any of it's subclasses in case the requested operation could not be carried out or to completely remove the `Device` instance by deregistering it.
+If a requested operation could not be carried out, **Technology Adapter Interface** implementations are expected to throw a [`std::runtime_error`](https://en.cppreference.com/w/cpp/error/runtime_error) or any of it's subclasses.
+Additionally, implementations **MAY** completely remove the `Device` instance by deregistering it.

 ### To throw, to wait, or to deregister?

-It is difficult to say, when **Technology Adapter Interface** implementation should throw an exception, wait for an error correction or completely remove the `Device` instance, without knowing what the specific technology is being implementing.
-Some technologies have really detailed explanations of expected failure cases and how each case should be handled, others do not.
+There is no general rule, that states when **Technology Adapter Interface** implementation should throw an exception, wait for an error correction or completely remove the `Device` instance.
+Some technologies have really detailed explanations of expected failure cases and how each case should be handled while others do not.

 In cases when there are no failure handling mechanism specifications, developers are expected to: